 Tracy Conner is an experimental syntactician who studies the syntax and morphosyntax of African American English.
 She is also interested in how theoretical description of dialects of English can be extended to impact broader areas such as education and social justice for dialect speakers.
 Her research projects span three areas: theoretical syntax and African-American English, experimentation and prosody research, and child language acquisition of African-American English.

-Tracy will teach courses on African American English, African-American Language and Culture, and Speech and hearing.
-She will also supervise undergraduate and graduate students.
-Her rich background in linguistics, sociology, and speech and hearing will connect and strengthen both our departments offerings and our interdisciplinary reach.
-She will also enrich our ability to provide viable professional pathways for all of our graduate and undergraduate students.
-We have so much to learn with her.
+Tracy teaches courses on African American English, African-American Language and Culture, and Speech and hearing.
+She also supervises undergraduate and graduate students.
+Her rich background in linguistics, sociology, and speech and hearing connects and strengthens both our departments offerings and our interdisciplinary reach.
+She also enriches our ability to provide viable professional pathways for all of our graduate and undergraduate students.

 Tracy is uniquely qualified to join us at UCSB due to her experience mentoring of undergraduate students, the majority of whom were students at HBCUs, as a coordinator for the Summer Dialect Research Project (SDRP) through the Center for the Study of African American Language at UMass.